Kiran7007/Interview-Preparation/docs/android.md

 Interview Answer:
 > Fragment is a UI entity attached to Activity.
 ---
 ## What is the difference between fragments & activities.
 Explain the relationship between the two.

-An Activity is an application component that provides a screen, with which users can interact in order to do something whereas a Fragment represents a behavior or a portion of user interface in an Activity (with its own lifecycle and input events, and which can be added or removed at will).</br>
+An Activity is an application component that provides a screen, with which users can interact in order to do something whereas a Fragment represents a behavior or a portion of user interface in an Activity (with its own lifecycle and input events, and which can be added or removed at will).<br>